Lapin0t/phd-manuscript/main/05_soundness.typ

 I hope that this separation between the high-level argument and the tedious technical justification demystifies the adequacy proof, and enables a better understanding of it by non specialists.
-In particular, it opens up an intermediate level of explaination in which @lem-zipev-fix is detailled but where unicity is taken for granted.
+In particular, it opens up an intermediate level of explanation in which @lem-zipev-fix is detailed but where unicity is taken for granted.